 Supporting our local economy is critical, now more than ever.
 We are continuing to provide essential Council services but there will be impacts to some events and activities.
 These are difficult circumstances and we appreciate your patience and understanding.

-There is no disruption to other core Council services, such as waste collections, roadworks and maintenance.
+There is no disruption to Council services, such as waste collections, roadworks and maintenance.

 Council’s development assessment team is still offering all its regular services, despite these challenging times.
 We want to keep our City moving.